Quartet Tomography in Multiterminal Josephson Junctions

 \emph{Quartets and ABS hybridization: double-dot model}.-- Since quartets are correlated tunneling events involving three terminals, they are closely related to the hybridization of ABSs in these structures.
 To illustrate this idea we now consider the double quantum dot model illustrated in Fig.~\ref{fig-2Dot-ex}(a).
 This model was recently used to describe the hybridization of ABSs in Ref.~\cite{Coraiola2023} (see below).
 In this case, the normal scattering region is formed by two single-level quantum dots (with energies $\epsilon_1$ and $\epsilon_2$).
 These dots are coupled to three superconducting terminals as shown in Fig.~\ref{fig-2Dot-ex}(a).
 There is an interdot coupling described by the parameter $t$, which controls the degree of hybridization of the ABSs.
 Again, using Green's function techniques one can compute the supercurrent that flows through the different terminals; the details are presented in Ref.~\cite{SM}.
 Crucially, the current $I_1$ admits the same Fourier expansion of Eq.~\eqref{eq_I1_1D}.
 A perturbative analysis shows that one has the same three types of quartets as in the single-dot model, and all contributions have a similar form.
 For instance, for the quartet $\varphi^{\rm q}_{3} = \varphi_{1} + \varphi_{2} - 2\varphi_{3}$, we obtain a contribution to the current of the form $Q_{3} \sin(\varphi^{\rm q}_{3})$, where $Q_{3}$ is given to leading order in $t$ and the $\Gamma$ parameters [see Fig.~\ref{fig-2Dot-ex}(a)] by

 This expression shows that quartets would not be possible without ABS hybridization, as $Q_3$ vanishes for zero interdot coupling ($t=0$).

 We illustrate the results for this model in Fig.~\ref{fig-2Dot-ex}(b,c) where we show an example of the energy of the highest occupied ABS, $E_{\rm ABS}^{(1)}(\varphi_{12},\varphi_{23})$, along with the $d^{(1)}_{nm}$ coefficients in the expansion of Eq.~\eqref{eq-ABS-phase} (see caption for parameter values).
 Hybridization signs of the ABSs connecting the pairs of terminals 1-2 and 2-3 are clearly visible in the region $(\varphi_{12},\varphi_{23}) \sim (\pi,\pi)$, where the ABS energy differs from that of the two independent states.
 More importantly, this hybridization gives rise to three quartet contributions, which again are accompanied by terms that involve phase differences between only two terminals.
-The close relation between quartets and ABS hybridization is further explored in Ref.~\cite{SM}.
+We note that because of the presence of two ABSs, there is no one-to-one correspondence between the coefficients of the upper ABS $d^{(1)}_{nm}$ and the supercurrent coefficients $c_{nm}$ as there can be cancellations arising from contributions of the lower ABS $d^{(2)}_{nm}$.
+However, a nonzero quartet contribution of an ABS always results in a nonvanishing quartet contribution to the supercurrent.
+Thus, it is enough to obverse nonzero quartet contributions of the upper ABS to demonstrate their existence.
+A detailed discussion of this issue and the relation between quartets and ABS hybridization is provided in Ref.~\cite{SM}.